 The Best Aluminum-Free Deodorants

-Even though various studies have come up inconclusive, the simple possibility of negative side effects, paired with the beauty industry’s ever-growing pursuit to become more natural, has led to many brands ditching aluminum in favor of greener underarm odor fighters.
-To save you from endlessly scanning the backs of deodorant tubes, ahead you’ll find eight of our faves.
+The simple possibility or hint of negative side effects, paired with the beauty industry’s ever-growing pursuit to become more natural, has led to many brands ditching aluminum in favor of greener underarm odor fighters.
+To save you from endlessly scanning the backs of deodorant tubes, ahead you’ll find five of our faves.

 This aluminum-free deodorant not only keeps odor under wraps, it soothes underarms while delivering a delicious almond scent in the process.